Iran Transport Information

-If you are traveling to Iran by yourself without the help of a tour operator, you might need to know about the transportation system of the country.
-To arrive in Iran you can choose air, rail, or bus system depending on where are you coming from.
-Once you are inside the country the public transportation in big cities are available in a low price for everyone.
+If you are traveling to Iran by yourself without the help of a tour operator, you might need to know about Iran transport information and how the public transportation system of the country works.
+To arrive in Iran you can choose an air, rail, or bus system depending on where are you coming from.
+Once you are inside the country the public transportation in big cities is available at a low price for everyone.

 There are also agency taxis or telephone taxis that every hotel and household knows one and has the number of their local agency taxis and they can call and ask for a car to your destination.
 The agency taxi is more expensive than the shuttle and it can stick around with you all day or you can hire it for your entire stay.